 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 The Charter School considers all revenues reported in the governmental funds to be available if they are collected within sixty days after year-end.
-The Charter School considers all intergovernmental revenues to be available if they are collected within 120 days after year-end.
 Interest is considered to be susceptible to accrual.
-Expenditures are recorded when the related fund liability is incurred Capital asset acquisitions are reported as expenditures in governmental funds.
+Expenditures are recorded when the related fund liability is incurred.
+Capital asset acquisitions are reported as expenditures in governmental funds

 The Charter School funds certain programs by a combination of specific cost-reimbursement grants, categorical grants, and general revenues.
-Thus, when program costs are incurred, both restricted and unrestricted net assets are available to finance the program.
+Thus, when program costs are incurred, there are both restricted and unrestricted net assets available to finance the program.
 It is the Charter School's policy to first apply grant resources to such programs, followed by cost-reimbursement grants, then general revenues.